cloudogu/k8s-ecosystem-samples/scripts/README.md

 copy the `.env.template`-file and rename it to `.env`.
 This file will be ignored by git.
 Fill the newly created `.env`-file with your login data, with teh passwords base64-encoded.

+Tip: Put the scripts-directory on your path to be able to call them from anywhere.

 ## Usage

 ### getAllDoguVersions